Lepton Flavour Symmetries: Standard flavour symmetries

 Normal hierarchy can be obtained in an important class of models that does not appear in table~\ref{tab:irrepdecomp}, in which the neutrino mass matrix is in the form~\cite{Irges:1998ax,Barbieri:1998mq,Grossman:1998jj}

-Such a texture is obtained if $\rep_l = 1 + 1 + \mathbf{1}$, in the notations of table~\ref{tab:irrepdecomp}, which is sometimes called ``semi-anarchy'', as the ``23'' block of the neutrino mass matrix (corresponding to the trivial representation $1+1$), but not the whole one, is now unconstrained.
+Such a texture is obtained if $\rep_l = 1 + 1 + \mathbf{1}$.
+We use roman and boldface fonts to denote real and complex representations respectively (see table~\ref{tab:irrepdecomp}).
+This texture is sometimes called ``semi-anarchy'', as the ``23'' block of the neutrino mass matrix (corresponding to the trivial representation $1+1$), but not the whole one, is now unconstrained.
 In the symmetric limit, the solar angle is predicted to vanish, $\theta_{12} = 0$, a prediction that is far from the observation.
 In order for the above texture to be phenomenologically viable, the correction to $\theta_{12}$ from symmetry breaking effects cannot be mild.
 On the contrary, it must be fully responsible for the observed value of $\theta_{12}$.
 Therefore, such models belong to the class considered in \Sect{NP}.
 On the other hand, the $\ord{1}$ correction to $\theta_{12}$ does not need the symmetry breaking effects to be large in size.
 This is because of another drawback of the texture in \eq{nunormal}: it does not account for the observed suppression $\Dm{12} \ll |\Dm{23}|$.
 The latter needs an accidental cancellation in the determinant $ac-b^2$, which should vanish up to $\ord{m_2/m_3}$ corrections.
 Once such a (mild) accident is accepted, subleading $\ord{m_2/m_3}$ symmetry breaking effects are sufficient to generate a $\ord{1}$ solar angle.

-Note that predictions based on accidental relations maybe unstable with respect to RGE~\cite{Chankowski:2001mx} or generic corrections~\cite{Marzocca:2014tga,Domcke:2016mzc}.
+Note that predictions based on accidental relations may be unstable with respect to RGE~\cite{Chankowski:2001mx} or generic corrections~\cite{Marzocca:2014tga,Domcke:2016mzc}.
 An apparently accidental suppression can be accounted for in the see-saw context, see below.

+The results in table~\ref{tab:irrepdecomp} can be extended to the quark sector.
+The constraints one obtains there are independent of those discussed above.
+However, in the context of grand unified theories, unified quarks and leptons cannot be treated separately, as they must be subject to the same flavour representation.
+This leads to additional constraints.
+For example, in minimal SU(5) unification, only the anarchical cases in table~\ref{tab:irrepdecomp} turn out to be allowed.